 - Holy Burns Evil: Crosses figure in heavily in Dracula's defeat in the climax.

-- Impaled with Extreme Prejudice: Weller discovers Dracula in the prologue writhing and screaming from pain from the spike that has been driven through him.
+- Impaled with Extreme Prejudice: Weller discovers Dracula in the prologue writhing and screaming from pain after being impaled on a large golden cross at the end of Dracula: Has Risen from the Grave.

 - Red Eyes, Take Warning: Dracula's eyes are red as he dies in the prologue.
 When he is resurrected, they are completely red.

-- Shovel Strike: Alice, under Dracula's control, kills her father by whacking him in the head with a shovel.
+- Shovel Strike: Alice, under Dracula's control, kills her abusive father Hargood by whacking him in the head with a shovel.

 - Staking the Loved One: When Secker and Paxton finds vampirized Lucy in a casket, Secker tries to stake her, only for Paxton to chase him away, so that the task of slaying his daughter would befall on him alone.
 He fails.